Miracle (Puff Johnson album): Critical reception

+Billboard editor J.R.
+Reynolds wrote: "Youthful enthusiasm bubbles from the artist's spiritually laced vocals, splattering refreshing doses of optimism into the listener's consciousness."
 Deborah Gregory, writing for Vibe, found that "while Miracle doesn't quite live up to the loftiness of its title — due to the saccharine melodies and middle-of-the-road material — there's no doubt about [Johnson's] pipes.
 This 23-year-old angel can croon [...]
 The cuts that provide the freshest foil for Johnson's pitch-perfect voice are "All Over Your Face" and "True Meaning of Love."
 Both of these silky R&B grooves are better than the predictable pining of first single "Forever More."
-Peter Miro from Cash Box called Miracle an "excellent debut [...]
-Johnson sparkles with freshness, innocence and clarity unheard of in an artist 22 years young.
-[She] mesmerizes with her narrative skill as she sings ballads that will charge hard up urban and crossover playlists [...]
-Johnson leaves a lot to be excited."
-Billboard editor J.R.
-Reynolds wrote: "Youthful enthusiasm bubbles from the artist's spiritually laced vocals, splattering refreshing doses of optimism into the listener's consciousness."
+St. Petersburg Times editor Erika N. Duckworth noted that that while Johnson's voice was "engaging" and often ahead of the material, much of Miracle was "pretty likable."
+She suggested that her vocals deserved stronger material in future projects.